foresto/plymouth-dandelion/README.md

 # History

-This theme was created by [Charlie Brej](mailto:plymouth@brej.org) as a test example for his Plymouth script interpreter, and [published](http://brej.org/blog/wp-content/uploads/2009/12/dandelion.tar.gz) in a [2009 blog post](http://brej.org/blog/?p=238).
+This theme was created by [Charlie Brej](mailto:plymouth@brej.org) as an example for his Plymouth script language, and [published](http://brej.org/blog/wp-content/uploads/2009/12/dandelion.tar.gz) in a [2009 blog post](http://brej.org/blog/?p=238).